uhgall/yo_pull/README.md

 ## Scale

-Calibrated from a reference image:
+Calibrated from a reference image (the 0.2mm grid netting we use at www.cocovivo.com to keep the no-see-ums out, that's all I had, haha).

 - **400 pixels = 0.2 mm**